Benjamin-Elon/drawio-desktop-modified/README.md

 8. In addition to all the base features included ini Draw.io

 Who This Is For
--Home gardeners
+1. Home gardeners
--Market gardeners
+2. Market gardeners
--School garden programs and teachers
+3. School garden programs and teachers
--Urban agriculture projects
+4. Urban agriculture projects
--Designers seeking visual + computational diagrams -Anyone who dislikes juggling spreadsheets and calendar apps
+5. Designers seeking visual + computational diagrams
+6. Anyone who dislikes juggling spreadsheets and calendar apps

 Why Draw.io?
 -Draw.io offers:
--A fast, responsive graphical canvas
+1. A fast, responsive graphical canvas
--XML-structured shapes (ideal for embedding data)
+2. XML-structured shapes (ideal for embedding data)
--A plugin system with full graph access
+3. A plugin system with full graph access
--Zero server dependencies
+4. Zero server dependencies
--Offline desktop and online webapp support -Compatibility with existing Draw.io diagrams
+5. Offline desktop and online webapp support
+6. Compatibility with existing Draw.io diagrams

 To run this:
 1. `npm install` (in the root directory of this repo)